sardude/Arch-Linux-on-a-MacBook-Pro-9.2/README.md

 |2:  |Apple_APFS Container disk2   |184.0 GB      |disk1s3|
 |3:  |Microsoft Basic Data OS                |65.8 GB       |disk1s3|

-⚠️Batterry Issue: I'v used arch and artix for couple year on my MBP, everything is fine, smooth, but there is a problem, because OSX is apple stuff, so they make it very well, when using linux on Macbook, you must accept the risk.
-The only problem i've ever faced is that my battery degrades very quickly.

-# Install arch dual boot

-## Make space for Arch

 Use Disk Utility Partition feature to add new Partition for Arch, follow [this guide](https://wiki.archlinux.org/index.php/Mac#Arch_Linux_with_OS_X_or_other_operating_systems)